oEscal/Pong_in_server/README.md

  - The game is very slow when the user position is changed
  - Problems with the clock
  - No errors handling

+## Info about new versions
+ - This current version was made with the purpose of applying the knowledge obtained in the first week of the subject Distributed Systems.
+In the next weeks, I'll try to commit new versions where the described errors are probably gone.